David Davis 2008 by-election campaign: Reaction

 While the Conservative party voted against the 42 day extension in the initial poll, in the days following his resignation, Davis's move was characterised by Conservative party leader David Cameron as a "very courageous and brave" decision, but a "personal decision, and not one of the Shadow Cabinet or Conservative Party", although the Daily Telegraph newspaper claimed that Cameron believed it was unnecessary for Davis to resign, and had clearly told Davis of his view.
 Liberty director Shami Chakrabarti described the move as "very brave".

 Davis's Campaign Manager in the 2005 Conservative leadership contest, Andrew Mitchell (who in 2010 became the Secretary of State for International Development), although remaining a strong supporter of Davis, was reported by the media to have met him on the House of Commons terrace and was seen to have "looked horrified" when Davis told him of his decision, and to have vigorously argued with him about it.
 His friends apparently said later that he was "incandescent" at not having been consulted beforehand.
 Davis allegedly replied: "It's too late – I've already done it", to which Mitchell allegedly responded: "You're nuts!".

-Opinion outside Westminster is also sharply divided over Davis's actions.
-Many media commentators have poured scorn on Davis for precipitating an unnecessary by-election, characterising his actions as "quixotic", "egotistical" or even "mad".
-Equally, he has been described as "new voice of the people", and as setting a "powerful example".
-The varying opinions have been characterised as "a torrent of conflicting views".
+Opinion outside Westminster was also sharply divided over Davis's actions.
+Many media commentators poured scorn on Davis for precipitating an unnecessary by-election, characterising his actions as "quixotic", "egotistical" or even "mad".
+Equally, he was described as a "new voice of the people", and as setting a "powerful example".
+The varying opinions were characterised as "a torrent of conflicting views".

 A national poll for The Independent reported that 48% thought Mr Davis was wrong to resign over 42 days detention against 39% who believed he was right.